 Folic acid can be found naturally in plant foods.
 Dark green leafy vegetables – such as spinach, broccoli, and asparagus, beans and other legumes, as well as citrus fruits – are all high in folate.
 However, studies referenced by the report show that most women do not get the recommended daily dose of folic acid exclusively from diet.

-In fact, the 2003-2006 National Health and Nutrition Examination Survey showed that around 75 percent of women aged between 15-44 do not receive the daily intake necessary for preventing NTDs.
+In fact, the 2003-2006 National Health and Nutrition Examination Survey showed that

 The USPSTF conclude that the net benefits of taking a folic acid supplementation are “substantial,” and they have therefore issued a grade A recommendation.

 Most NTDs develop in the first month of pregnancy – often before a mother even knows she is pregnant.
 As a result, the report deems the period starting at least 1 month before conception and lasting through the first 2-3 months of pregnancy as “critical” for daily supplementation.